brownieboy/es6bindall/README.md

 es6BindAll is a simple function that binds a supplied list of method names to a supplied context (this).
 It takes two arguments:

 1. The context (i.e an object) to which the methods are to be bound.
-2. Ad array of method names.
+2. An array of method names.
 Those methods must exist in the current component/class, i.e. they can't be external functions.

 Example use:
 ```javascript